xoofx/markdig/src/Textamina.Markdig.Tests/Specs/EmphasisExtraSpecs.md

 ## Marked

 Marked text can be used to specify that a text has been marked in a document.
+The semantic used for the generated HTML is the tag `<mark>`.

 ```````````````````````````````` example
 ==Marked text==